Shooterondeck77/Logo-Maker/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

 ## Tests
-The user will not have errors when entering their information
+The user will not have errors when entering their information.
+Please see the test video here: https://drive.google.com/file/d/1m5sbPMXCUo8TR9UHyR-NVmAPj5fEFMmS/view

 ## Questions
 Reach out to the owner of the repo, Shooterondeck77 at timothytaffur@gmail.com.